cs2113-f24/cs2113-f24.github.io/labs/02-poly.md

 * **Remove static methods**: only `main()` should be static in all of your classes.
 * **Polymorphism**: You should have `TypeA` and `TypeB` classes; observe how they differ.
 Your parent class `Thing` most likely will not need a single if statement.
 If you find you need one/more, make sure there isn't a way to utilize polymorphism instead.
 If you still find the need for if statements, ask your instructor if they are appropriate.
 Related to this, your child classes should have at least one method which demonstrates polymorphism.
 This should naturally come from your design, but we make note of it here as a requirement to give you that extra nudge.
 * **Use a linked list**: Remove `Node` from `main()` and write a `List` or `Queue` class called `ThingList`.
 You'll have to write this.
 Your `main()` should not have `Node` variables anymore, but instead a `ThingList` variable with nice calls such as `list.add(thing)`.
 You need to write this code yourself; do not use ChatGPT (for example) to generate this linked list.
-* **README.md**: In the  README file and write a paragraph (or two) that explains how your redesign makes use of encapsulation, information hiding, inheritance and polymorphism.

-Be sure to add all your new Java files to the repo for submission.

 # Part 3: Add a new `Thing`

-The original `DotChaser` had two types of Things: `typeA`, which randomly choses left, right or straight at every round; and `typeB`, which randomly chooses left, right or straight every 10th round.
+The original `DotChaser` had two types of Things: `TypeA`, which randomly choses left, right or straight at every round; and `TypeB`, which randomly chooses left, right or straight every 10th round.
 Now that you have a nice object-oriented version, create a third type of `Thing` called `TypeC`.
 What exactly it does is up to you, but it needs to use some diagonal motion (i.e. left-right-left-right-... sequences, or draws a circle, triangle, or other shape).
 The principal thing to keep in mind is how OOP makes this easier and cleaner.

 <div class="requirement">
 Create a third `ThingC` type that must have.

 1. Ensure that the orignal `DotChaser` still works the same as before, even after you've added your new type of `ThingC`.
 That is, the red and blue dots act normally.
-2. The new type of `ThingC` must move in a *new* way different than `typeA` or `typeB`.
+2. The new type of `ThingC` must move in a *new* way different than `TypeA` or `TypeB`.
-3. In your `README.md` indicate the name of the new type and the Java file used to program it. **Be sure to add that file to your repo for submission :)**
-4. Add a paragraph to the `README.md` file that explains how your new OOP design makes adding new types of `ThingC` easy.
-5. Add a final paragraph to the `README.md` that explains exactly where in your program there is a polymorphic function call, and how that plays an essential role in the program functioning properly.

-*Be sure to add all your new Java files to the repo for submission.*

 Here's an example of a solution with an extra yellow thing doing spirals: